chansuixi/Triplet_Detection/README.md

 Triplet Learning for Cross-Version Smart Contract Vulnerability Detection

 ## Overview
-This repository contains the code implementation and datasets for the paper titled Triplet Learning for Cross-Version Smart Contract Vulnerability Detection.
+This repository contains the code implementation and datasets for the paper titled:
-I have used Google Colab to run all the codes, so I encourage to use it in case of reproduction failure!!!
+“Triplet Learning for Cross-Version Smart Contract Vulnerability Detection.”
+The code is designed to be executed on Google Colab for optimal reproducibility.
+We highly recommend running the code in Colab to avoid potential compatibility issues.

 ## Requirements
-- Python 3
+- Python 3.x
 - torch
 - transformers
 - tensorflow